nf-core/eager/docs/output.md

 </details>

-#### maltextract
+#### maltExtract

-The output directory for maltextract, as implemented under [HOPS](https://github.com/rhuebler/HOPS), which applies various heuristics of ancient authenticity and presence to megan read assignments across a given set of candidate taxon.
+The output directory for maltExtract, as implemented under [HOPS](https://github.com/rhuebler/HOPS), which applies various heuristics of ancient authenticity and presence to MEGAN read assignments across a given set of candidate taxon.

 <details markdown="1">
 <summary>Output files</summary>